stelligent/skaffold_on_aws/README.md

       --parameters \
         ParameterKey="KeyName",ParameterValue="your-key-pair"

+Tho, if you do that, it might be hard to make changes to your code and see them autodeploy.

 # things to do
 If you wish to create an apple pie from scratch, you must first create the universe.
 So let's create an EKS cluster, and everything you need for that, starting with the VPC. *KeyName* should be an ec2 keypair you have in the account; *NodeImageId* should be either `ami-08cab282f9979fc7a` for us-west-2, or `ami-0b2ae3c6bda8b5c06` for us-east-1.